Jon Teske: Freshman season

-Teske logged just 61 inconsequential minutes in 20 games for the 2016–17 Michigan Wolverines men's basketball team.
+Teske logged just 61 minutes in 20 games for the 2016–17 Michigan Wolverines men's basketball team.
 The team won the 2017 Big Ten Conference men's basketball tournament.
 In the 2017 NCAA tournament, Michigan reached the round of 16 but lost to Oregon.
 Following the season, D. J. Wilson declared early for the 2017 NBA draft and Mark Donnal left the program, making way for Teske and Austin Davis to compete for more playing time.

 Sophomore season

 On November 16, 2017, Teske, who had previous career highs of four points and three rebounds, led the 2017–18 Wolverines with a 10-point, 11-rebound double-double in a victory against Southern Miss.
 On December 16, Michigan defeated Detroit 90–58 as Teske made his first collegiate start (in place of Mo Wagner) and recorded his second career double-double (15 points and 10 rebounds); the game marked the first collegiate basketball game at Little Caesars Arena.